 No SDRT charge arises on the issue or surrender of shares of ICVCs.
-However, investors may be subject to an SDRT charge where Shares are surrendered and the investors receive assets from the relevant Fund (rather than cash) which are not in proportion to each investor's share of the total assets held by the relevant Fund.
+However, investors may be subject to an SDRT charge where Shares in a Fund are surrendered and the investors receive assets from the relevant Fund (rather than cash) which are not in proportion to each investor's share of the total assets held by the relevant Fund.